 I grew up in the mountains of eastern Kentucky.
 My passion for cinema was aroused at age 13, when a couple of older kids showed me David Lynch's Eraserhead (1977).
 From 2006-10, I attended college at Western Kentucky University.
 There, I developed my interests in academia, filmmaking, and programming.
 Those interests were honed during my time as a graduate student at the University of Wisconsin-Madison, where I earned my PhD in Film.
 I split my time between teaching, research, filmmaking, and programming -- all of which you can learn more about on this site.
 I currently work as an Assistant Professor in the School of Mass Communication at the University of Arkansas at Little Rock.

 My research interests include screen acting, low- and micro-budget American cinema, minimalist films, cinematography, and film production pedagogy.
-I am currently preparing my next feature film, A Dim Valley.
+I am currently completing post-production on my most recent feature film, A Dim Valley.
 My favorite filmmakers are Robert Bresson, Ingmar Bergman, David Lynch, Hayao Miyazaki, Claire Denis, and Carlos Reygadas.